 His major individual technical contributions have been in guidance and navigation systems design for missiles, aircraft, and the Apollo spacecraft; practical Kalman filtering applications; development of original SAR motion compensation techniques, integration, and relative targeting techniques for high-resolution SAR; applications of satellite navigation systems; and advanced inertial systems development.
 He conceived new strategic navigation system approaches that were ultimately implemented in the B-2 aircraft avionics and the Advanced Cruise Missile (AGM-129A).

 He has served on many review boards, panels, and government studies such as the Defense Science Board Task Force on GPS; the FAA independent Review Team of the Wide Area Augmentation System; the Naval Research Advisory Committee on GPS Vulnerability and Alternatives; and as a consultant to the US Air Force Scientific Advisory Board.

-He has given the Keynote speech at several international conferences and been invited to deliver Distinguished Lectures in the US, Canada, Australia, India, China, and several European countries.
+He has given the Keynote speech at several international conferences and has been invited to deliver Distinguished Lectures in the US, Canada, Australia, India, China, and several European countries.
 He has been the Program Chair, Technical Chair, or on the program committee for many NATO, AIAA, IEEE, and Institute of Navigation conferences.
-He is a member of the Russian Federation Academy of Navigation and Motion Control.
-He is the author of more than 90 technical papers, reports, encyclopedia articles, and books.
+He is an elected member of the Russian Federation Academy of Navigation and Motion Control.
+He is the author of more than 100 technical papers, reports, encyclopedia articles, and books.
 He earned his SB and SM degrees in Aeronautics and Astronautics from MIT and his ScD in Instrumentation from MIT.